Wednesday, November 20, 2024

 Sprinkles are always a challenge and time-consuming, but they really make such a difference in the feel of a piece.
 As with all my pieces, I sculpted the ice cream for the reference photo myself by hand.
 The cherry added just that final celebratory twist, and I decided to crop closer on the image for the painting, which cuts the picture plane in half but really make you feel like it's just you and this giant ice cream cone hanging out in a state of joy.

-I'll share a few behind-the-scenes images soon, and some images of the other two cones when they are finished, but for now, I hope this Celebration Cone makes you smile!
+I'll share a few behind-the-scenes images soon, and some images of the other two cones when they are finished, but for now, I hope this Sprinkles & Cherry Cone makes you smile!
 Thanks for looking!

 See what else is currently available at Hidell Brooks Gallery.